o2r-project/o2r-bouncer/README.md

 * `SLACK_USERNAMES_WHITELIST`
   A regex to check Slack usernames, which are allowed to react to interactive messages.
 Defaults to `.*` and the created regex is always case _in_sensitive.
 To allow specific users only, use e.g. `\\b(claerbout|peng|stodden)\\b` (case insensitive match of full words `claerbout`, `peng`, `stodden`).
 * `OAUTH_STARTUP_TEST`, `OAUTH_STARTUP_FAIL_ON_ERROR`, `OAUTH_SCOPE_TEST`
-  Use these parameters to configure testing of the OAuth configuration at startup by requesting the configured scope (default: `/read-public`), both variables default to `true`.
+  Use these parameters to configure testing of the OAuth configuration at startup by requesting the configured scope (default: `/read-public`), both boolean variables default to `true`.

 ### Used exit codes